-Social Champ: Dennis, Blitzmetrics is an indeed a great tool and trusted by so many brands.
-As a CTO can you tell how this tool is helping startups to achieve marketing goals.
-What new features you are introducing in Blitzmetrics?
+As a CTO, can you tell how this tool is helping startups to achieve marketing goals?

-Social Champ: What would be your opinion about Internet marketing?
-How it helps a brand/ product to flourish in the market, as it has turned into a basic field through and through nowadays?
+What’s your opinion about Internet marketing?
+How it helps a brand/ product to flourish in the market?

-Being a Facebook influencer and a marketing specialist, what do you think about current social media status and it’s a further improvement for marketing?
+Being a Facebook influencer and a marketing specialist, what do you think about current social media status?

 Related Article: “Inspirational Thoughts On Effective Branding Strategies -with Mark Schaefer“

-Social Champ: You are expert in running marketing campaigns.
-What are the metrics that indicate campaign is a success or a failure?
-How would you use those metrics to make success your next campaign?
+What are the metrics that indicate a campaign is a success or a failure?
+How would you use those metrics to make success in your next campaign?

-Social Champ: Describe your most successful marketing campaign so far.
-What was your role and how did you work together with other teams to achieve your goals?
+What’s your most successful marketing campaign so far?
+What was your role, and how did you work together with other teams to achieve your goals?

 Relative Article: “Creative Business Advice by Cliff Obrecht“